Prévôt: Royal provosts

-Since the 11th century, the provosts tended increasingly to make their positions hereditary and thus became more difficult to control.
+From the 11th century, the provosts tended increasingly to make their positions hereditary and thus became more difficult to control.
 One of the King's great officers, the Great Seneschal, became their supervisor.
 In the 12th century, the office of provost was put up for bidding, and thereafter provosts were farmers of revenues.
-The provost thus received the speculative right to collect the King's seignorial revenues within his provostship.
-This remained his primary role.
+The provost thus received the speculative right to collect the King's seignorial revenues within his provostship, which remained his primary role.
 Short-term appointments also helped stem the heritability of offices.
-Very early, however, certain provostships were bestowed en garde, i.e., on condition the provost regularly render accounts to the King for his collections.
+Very early, however, certain provostships were bestowed en garde: if the provost regularly rendered accounts to the King for his collections.
 Farmed provostships (prévôtes en ferme) were naturally a source of abuse and oppression.
 Naturally, too, the people were discontent.
 Joinville told of how under St Louis the provostship of Paris became an accountable provostship (prévôté en garde).
 With the death of Louis XI, farmed provostships were still numerous and spurred a remonstrance from the States General in 1484.
 Charles VIII promised to abolish the office in 1493, but the office is mentioned in the Ordinance of 1498.
 They disappeared in the 16th century, by which time the provosts had become regular officials, their office, however, being purchasable.

 Further oversight and weakening of provostships occurred when, to monitor their performance and curtail abuses, the Crown established itinerant justices known as bailies (bailli, plural baillis, from which is derived the English word "Bailiff") to hear complaints against them.
 With the office of Great Seneschal vacant after 1191, the bailies became stationary and established themselves as powerful officials superior to provosts.
 A bailie's district is called a bailliary (bailliage) and included about half a dozen provostships (prévôtés).
 When previously impossible appeals of provost judgements were instituted by the Crown, that competence of appeal was given to the bailie.

 Moreover, in the 14th century, provosts no longer were in charge of collecting domainal revenues, except in farmed provostships, having instead yielded this responsibility to "royal receivers" (receveurs royaux).
 Raising local army contingents (ban, draft; and arrière-ban, reserve) also passed to bailies.
-Provosts therefore retained the sole function of inferior judges over vassals with original jurisdiction concurrent with bailies over claims against noblemen and actions reserved for royal courts (cas royaux, royal cases).
-This followed a precedent established in the chief feudal courts in the 13th and 14th centuries in which summary provostship suits were distinct-guished from solemn bailliary sessions (assises).
+Provosts, therefore, retained the sole function of inferior judges over vassals with original jurisdiction concurrent with bailies over claims against noblemen and actions reserved for royal courts (cas royaux, royal cases).
+This followed a precedent established in the chief feudal courts in the 13th and 14th centuries in which summary provostship suits were distinguished from solemn bailliary sessions (assises).